tobymao/sqlglot/sqlglot/dataframe/README.md

       * Ex: `['cola', 'colb']`
       * The lack of types may limit functionality in future releases.
   * See [Registering Custom Schema](#registering-custom-schema-class) for information on how to skip this step if the information is stored externally.
+* If your output SQL dialect is not Spark, then configure the SparkSession to use that dialect
+  * Ex: `SparkSession().builder.config("sqlframe.dialect", "bigquery").getOrCreate()`
+  * See [dialects](https://github.com/tobymao/sqlglot/tree/main/sqlglot/dialects) for a full list of dialects.
 * Add `.sql(pretty=True)` to your final DataFrame command to return a list of sql statements to run that command.
   * In most cases a single SQL statement is returned.
 Currently the only exception is when caching DataFrames which isn't supported in other dialects.
-  * Spark is the default output dialect.
-See [dialects](https://github.com/tobymao/sqlglot/tree/main/sqlglot/dialects) for a full list of dialects.
-  * Ex: `.sql(pretty=True, dialect='bigquery')`
+  * Ex: `.sql(pretty=True)`

 ## Examples